ShawnPConroy/Nacms/README.md

 ## TODO

-* Consider other Markdown parsers
+* Consider other markdown parsers
     * Footnotes, anchor links, etc.
 * Add option for the viewer (markdown handler) to show a header or footer that bring you back to the index.
 * Add some way of listing file descriptions, like an file_id.diz or .nfo
 * Meta data for files so the viewer can be smarter, or is that going too far?
-* Make a way to download raw Markdown files?
+* Make a way to download raw markdown files?
 * Make options in folder view, like files sizes?